 The seminar will provide students with the opportunity for in-depth study of a specific topic within counseling and clinical psychology.
-The topic will vary across semesters.
+The topic (e.g., Cognitive Behavior Therapy, Introduction to The Helping Professions) will vary across semesters.
 Students may repeat the seminar as topics change.